-Addiction requires professional specialist treatment, for an individual who has lost all control around their using and thought processes and compulsion, rehab is the best treatment option.
+Addiction requires professional specialist treatment, for an individual who has lost all control around their using, thought processes and compulsions, rehab is definitely the best treatment option.
 For others with a lesser problem, some free community services may be enough to get them back on track.
-Each area has a local drug and alcohol team; the individual can self refer into this service and engage with the drug services on offer.
-There are also 12 Step meetings in the community for Cocaine addiction that the individual can attend and access support and help in stopping.
+Each area has a local drug and alcohol team; the individual can self-refer into this service and engage with the services on offer.
 Therapeutic measures are the most successful method of treating Cocaine addiction; this may include Counselling and holistic therapies, it is not the drug that is the problem in addiction, but the individuals mind that continues to drive them to use despite mounting consequences.
 Addiction is a chronic relapsing brain disease and so requires very specific professional treatment to unearth and address the underlying issues and maladaptive thinking and behaviours.

 For the individual who has a Cocaine addiction that is beyond their control, private rehab on an inpatient basis is strongly recommended.
 Our Cocaine rehabs provide professional, specialist treatment programmes designed to treat the individual’s mind, body and spirit.
-Addiction Helper work with many established and very successful rehab clinics in the UK and overseas, providing effective and proven treatment for Cocaine addiction and abuse.
+Addiction Helper works with many established and very successful rehab clinics in the UK and overseas, providing effective and proven treatment for Cocaine addiction and abuse.
 All of the rehabs we work with are fully regulated by the Care Quality Commission.
-You or your loved one will benefit from a comprehensive and intensive therapeutic treatment programme, tailored to your individual treatment requirements, physically, mentally, socially, spiritually and emotionally – tackling the root causes of the addiction.
+You or your loved one will benefit from a comprehensive and intensive therapeutic treatment programme, tailored to your individual treatment requirements, physically, mentally, socially, spiritually and emotionally – tackling the root causes of the addiction to Cocaine.
 All treatment programmes are designed to bring about a huge shift in the individual’s thinking and outlook.
 We also provide each patient with the recovery needed, in order to maintain on going recovery once leaving the treatment environment.

 Cocaine rehabs are very safe and caring places, a haven away from the madness of addiction; the individual will be nurtured back to full health.
 It is recommended a minimum of 4-8 weeks inpatient programme for a Cocaine addiction, secondary care and sober living options are also available.
-Once the treatment in the rehab has been completed, Addiction Helper will ensure there is a seamless return back home by arranging free aftercare with the rehab attended and if necessary private one to one counselling sessions locally.
+Once the treatment in the rehab has been completed, Addiction Helper will ensure there is a seamless return back home by arranging free aftercare with the rehab attended and if necessary arrange for private one to one counselling sessions locally.
 We will do all we can to ensure you remain healthy and well on returning back home.

 Proven Cocaine Addiction Treatments

-Addiction Helper only use proven methods of treating Cocaine Addiction.
-We don’t just provide a short term intervention, but look to provide a programme that will equip the individual with the tools they need to maintain a long and happy recovery.
-We only work with professionals, as we understand the devastating and deadly effects of addiction.
-Our rehab staff are fully trained, experienced and qualified in their area of expertise.
+Addiction Helper’s rehabs only use proven methods of treating Cocaine Addiction.
+We don’t just provide a short term intervention, but look to provide a comprehensive bespoke programme that will equip the individual with the tools they need to maintain recovery from Cocaine on a permanent basis.
+We only work with experienced addiction professionals, as we understand the devastating and deadly effects of addiction.
+Our rehab staff are fully trained, experienced and qualified in their individual areas of expertise.

-Typically a Cocaine rehab clinical team will consist of a team of experienced and qualified Doctors, Psychiatrists, Psychologists, Addiction Counsellors, Holistic Therapists and Recovery Support Workers.
+Typically our Cocaine rehab clinical team will consist of a team of experienced and qualified Doctors, Psychiatrists, Psychologists, Addiction Counsellors, Holistic Therapists and Recovery Support Workers.
 Some of our rehabs also specialise in treating Trauma, Post Traumatic Stress and Eating Disorders.
 The vast majority of treatment centres we work with can treat Dual Diagnosis clients and clients with multiple addiction problems.
 For any individual with an alcohol or drug dependency, a full medical detox will be prescribed by our Doctor on completion of a comprehensive admission assessment.

-Following a free expert assessment by one of our telephone addiction treatment counsellors, a programme will be recommended that will be specific to the individual’s needs.
+Following a free and confidential comprehensive triage by one of our telephone addiction treatment specialists, a programme will be recommended that will be specific to the individual’s needs.
 There are various types of rehabs and prices differ hugely as do the range of treatments and facilities on offer.
 We will talk you through all of the options so that you are able to make an informed decision.

-Cocaine Rehab programmes will consist of various proven and effective treatment methods, here are some of the commonly provided treatments:
+Our Cocaine Rehab programmes will consist of various proven and effective treatment methods, here are some of the commonly provided treatments that we deliver:

 - Cognitive Behavioural Therapy (CBT)